galgantar/standard-deviants/index.markdown

 <div class="flourish-embed flourish-network" data-src="visualisation/26800696"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26800696/thumbnail" width="100%" alt="network visualization" /></noscript></div>

-# Contorni - Textual Analysis 🤌
+# Contorni - Textual Analysis 🥗

-Of course, no menu is complete without Term Frequency - Inverse Document Frequency (TF-IDF).
+Of course, no menu is complete without Term Frequency - Inverse Document Frequency (TF-IDF) 😋.
 We perform TF-IDF on post titles, follow-up with a regular linear regression, and finally plot the results.
 The coefficient of determination $R^2$ is used to assess the amount of explained variance a title has on the post's virality. $R^2$ ranges from $0 \le R^2 \le 1$, where $R^2=0$ means the title does not have any effect on virality, and $R^2=1$ means the title explains all the variance.

 <details>
 <summary style="cursor: pointer; padding: 10px; background-color: #f5f5f5; border: 1px solid #ddd; border-radius: 5px; margin: 20px 0;">